Fully quantum description of the Zundel ion: combining variational quantum Monte Carlo with path integral Langevin dynamics: Results

 The QMC-LD (CMPC) and QMC-PILD (PIOUD) simulations are performed using the wave function of Ref.~\onlinecite{Dagrada2014} as a starting point for the dynamics.
 Unless otherwise specified, all calculations are carried out by bead-grouping the VMC parameters with $N_\textrm{groups}=1$, namely with the same wave function parameters shared by all the replicas at a given iteration.
 The QMC statistics is the same as the one used in the stability tests (Sec.~\ref{QMC-stability}).
 The equations of motion are propagated with a large time step $\delta t = 1$ fs to explore the phase space as fast as possible without doing too many evaluations of the wave function.
 We stopped the production run after 20 ps of dynamics, which is the minimum required to obtain converged results\cite{Sit2005}.
 At the end of each simulation, the average temperature, the virial and primitive kinetic energy estimators, the energy fluctuations, and the evolution of the energy gradients with respect to the electronic parameters are checked to ensure the reliability of the simulation.
 In order to follow the correct BO energy landscape, we require that the error made on the temperature and the kinetic energy must not exceed $5\%$, whereas the values of the energy gradients with respect to the wave function parameters must be lower than 3-4 times their standard deviation.

-In Figures \ref{figure:grrOOcomp} and \ref{figure:grrOHcomp} we present the normalized oxygen-oxygen (g$_{\text{OO}}$) and oxygen-proton (g$_{\text{OH}}$) distributions as a function of the inter-oxygen distance.
-These distributions are obtained at low and room temperature with and without quantum nuclei.
+In Figures \ref{figure:grrOOcomp} and \ref{figure:grrOHcomp} we present the normalized oxygen-oxygen (g$_{\text{OO}}$) and oxygen-(excess) proton (g$_{\text{OH}}$) distributions as a function of the inter-oxygen distance.
+These radial distribution functions are obtained at low and room temperature with and without quantum nuclei.
 Both the VMC and benchmark CCSD(T) results are shown.

 We first observe a very good overall agreement between the radial correlation functions g$_{\text{OO}}$ and g$_{\text{OH}}$ obtained with the reference CCSD(T) calculations and our VMC-based simulations.
 We notice that at 50 K, quantum effects renormalize the height of the g$_{\text{OO}}$ peak by a factor of 3, while the g$_{\text{OH}}$ distribution is renormalized by a factor of 2 with respect to its classical counterpart.
 The NQE have thus a huge effect in the oxygen-oxygen distribution function because the classical system is almost frozen around its zero temperature equilibrium configuration, whereas the ZPE leads to strong quantum fluctuations even at low temperature.